The days of an announcer promoting a programme over a static slide are long gone. Or, are they?

 UTV’s trails for networked shows have had the London-based voices for a while now.
 It works so much better and somehow carries more weight than the locally voiced format they used on UTV for years.
 It didn’t help that one local voice was used for all trails.
 Which, if nothing else, was rather boring and repetitive.

-PICTURED: BBC One NI promotion: The Hospital, SUPPLIED BY: Online/BBC iPlayer.
-COPYRIGHT: BBC.
+PICTURED: BBC One NI promotion: The Hospital, COPYRIGHT: BBC.